-The national average cost of painting a home exterior is $2,842, but it can range from around $1,200 to over $8,700 depending on a variety of factors.
-Painting the exterior of your home could increase your home’s value, and it also gives you a chance to make any needed exterior repairs.
+The national average cost of painting a home exterior is around $3,000.
+However, your actual cost will depend on a variety of factors, including the size of your home, type of siding, and prep work involved.
+While the price tag can be hefty, painting the exterior of your home could increase your home’s value, potentially improve the structural integrity of the building, and give you the chance to make any needed exterior repairs at the same time.

-While costs vary based on location, type of paint, etc., this chart from HomeAdvisor should give you an idea of what it may cost to paint your house.
+While costs vary based on factors like location and type of paint, this chart from HomeAdvisor should give you an idea of what it may cost to paint your house.
 Please note that these estimates include labor costs as the painting of the exterior is a job better suited for a professional.

 |Home Stories||Square Footage||Cost Range|

 Exterior painting can get complicated due to the variety of materials you can find on the outside of a home.
 Different materials require different paints and tools in order to prepare them for the outdoor elements.